altASIC/Open-CryptoNight-ASIC/README.md

 Memory utilization is 100% during the inner loop, and 20% during initialization and finalization loops.
 So overall Memory utilization is 69%.

-The initial and final Keccak and other finalization hashes can be run in on CPU or FPGA in parallel with the memory-hard algorithm on the ASIC, so those hashes do not reduce performance in a well-designed ASIC mining system.
+The initial and final Keccak and other finalization hashes can be run on a CPU or FPGA in parallel with the memory-hard algorithm on the ASIC, so those hashes do not reduce performance in a well-designed ASIC mining system.